hupe1980/cdkdx/examples/jsii-construct/API.md

 ▸ `Protected` **onPrepare**(): `void`

-Perform final modifications before synthesis.
+Perform final modifications before synthesis

 This method can be implemented by derived constructs in order to perform final changes before synthesis. prepare() will be called after child